 To graduate, you must successfully complete the published certificate curricula from the year you registered in the certificate.
 Certificate requirements must be completed within six years from the time you were first admitted into the certificate program.
 In some circumstances, certificate requirements may change, resulting in courses no longer being available.
-In such cases, Course Substitutions/Directives may be requested.
+In such cases, Course Substitutions/ Directives may be requested.
 Also, you must apply on RAMSS to graduate, prior to the appropriate application deadlines (see Important Dates).

-- CDFC 101 Fashion Coordination and Styling: Fashion Coordination - CDFC 102 Fashion Coordination and Styling: Fashion Styling - CDFC 103 Fashion Coordination and Styling: Design Fundamentals in Fashion - CDFC 104 Fashion Coordination and Styling: Creating the Image
+- CDFC 101 Fashion Coordination and Styling: Fashion Coordination - CDFC 102 Fashion Coordination and Styling: Fashion Styling - CDFC 103 Fashion Coordination and Styling: Design Fundamentals in Fashion - CDFC 104 Fashion Coordination and Styling: Creating the Image education format.

-- CCMN 373 Communication: Fashion Communication: Professional Approaches - CDFA 104 Fashion: Fashion Drawing I - CDFA 105 Fashion: Fashion Drawing II - CDFC 105 Fashion Coordination and Styling: Fashion Shows and Special Events - CDFC 106 Fashion Coordination and Styling: Fashion, Culture, and Society - CDFC 107 Fashion Coordination and Styling: Fashion Buying - CDFC 200 Fashion Coordination and Styling: Fashion Photography - CENT 500 Entrepreneurship: New Venture Startup - CFSN 703 Fashion: Visual Merchandising and Display - CMKT 100 Marketing: Principles of Marketing
+- CCMN 373 Communication: Fashion Communication: Professional Approaches

+- CDFA 104 Fashion: Fashion Drawing I

+- CDFA 105 Fashion: Fashion Drawing II

+- CDFC 105 Fashion Coordination and Styling:

+- CDFC 106 Fashion Coordination and Styling:

+- CDFC 107 Fashion Coordination and Styling:

+- CENT 500 Entrepreneurship: